I would make myself head of the style police

 The answer to both of those questions is a resounding no.

 Why do hospitals want their staff casually dressed and sometimes poorly so.
 To the discerning eye it appears unprofessional.
 Furthermore, elderly patients are accustomed to seeing their doctors smartly dressed in a suit and tie.
 It cannot be good for their psychological welfare when they are confronted by someone who does not fit their image of a medicine man.

 When a present day doctor turns up in the hospital cafeteria he could be anybody, even a visitor.
-When a manager goes for lunch there people will assume he is a senior doctor by virtue of his attire.
-Perhaps managers want to be considered as hospital bigwigs (they do)whilst demeaning the medical staff.
+When a manager goes for food in the cafeteria, people will assume he is a senior doctor by virtue of his smart attire.
+Perhaps managers want to be considered as hospital bigwigs (they do) whilst demeaning the medical staff.
 It often seems that the desk jockey “bigwigs” consider themselves to be more important than the frontline staff who make the real difference to people.